jajcek/DoForMe/README.md

 Development release 13.08.2012
 ===================================================
 - Fixed issue that caused undetermined order of actions list.
+- Exclamation mark as conflict (the yeelow background is still).
-TODO: run script from text field instead of code from script object.
+- Run script from text field instead of code from script object.

 Development release 11.08.2012
 ===================================================